SJ47/frontend-mentor-bill-splitter-styled-components/README.md

 ### Continued development

 I plan to continue getting more familiar and experience with Styled Components.
+Also need to refactor a number of areas.

 ## Author